Aimed Toward the Light

 In the end, I’ve become protective and much more solitary.
 I’ve relied on a few trusted friends who seem to understand that I will look away if I do speak about tender things.
 These select few travel with me easily through my blunt, blue-gutter humor in between wide swings.
 They do not struggle to understand that I am tough enough to make it but soft-hearted enough to feel every snag and tear along the journey.
 They bring me coffee and tell me dirty jokes and tell me that I’m all right.

 As to some friendships, I’ve pulled myself back from the pain.
 I’ve become a sore spot and a living reminder of pain.
-So with sadness I’ve taken my red ball and pulled myself out of the sandbox, for now.
+So with sadness, I’ve taken my red ball and pulled myself out of the sandbox for now.
 The pain in that has been a bit of a tailspin.
-The mourning I’ve felt over those losses too has been at times been breathtaking.
+The mourning I’ve felt over those losses has been, at times, breathtaking.
 I am slowly coming out of that, too.
 I’ve left a wide-open, well-lighted bridge behind me, but I’ve begun to move on.
 Cynthia, heal thyself!

-My spiritual approach has also flagged.
+My spiritual approach has also flailed.
 For, while there is no single face for it, there is anger within me.
-It’s not at God or fate, but more directed at a world full of depressingly human folk who want to wrap ribbons around struggle and loss and tie it up neat with meaning.
-I reject finding a lesson or assigning purpose out of these things.
+It’s not at God or fate but more directed at a world full of depressingly human folk who want to wrap ribbons around struggle and loss and tie it up neatly with meaning.
+I reject finding a lesson or assigning purpose to these things.
 I’ve separated myself from my spiritual walk a little bit because I can’t engage in the honesty it requires.
 If I were honest and said some of the things I think, I’d be very unpopular.

 Because the truth is that I do not want to hear anybody’s interpretation of what they think God is, or is not, doing in my simple little life.
-I am not interested in instructions about how to turn over, or let it go.
+I am not interested in instructions about how to turn over or let it go.
 I’m not comforted by platitudes.
-Nor am I interested in any form of quasi Eastern Zen tea drinking, soft panda-eyed, leaf-munching bullshit!
+Nor am I interested in any form of quasi-Eastern Zen tea drinking, soft panda-eyed, leaf-munching bullshit!
 And, trust me–I’ve sucked up more than you know, buttercup!
-I recoil at being tisk tisked to find my gratitude.
+I recoil at being tsk, tsked to find my gratitude.

 I’ve taken up instead listening to my own internal dialog and heart rate and breathing and begun focusing on calming thoughts along with my prayer.
 I’ve also developed quite a fondness for reminding myself to inhabit the moments that I am in.
 Recognizing soft miracles and the many gifts, and there have been so many!
 Spirituality seems manageable in that amount.